daghaian/nzbthrottle/README.md

 ## Description
-Nzbthrottle was designed in order to dynamically control the bandwidth allocation when users are actively streaming from Plex to avoid unnecessary buffering while still allowing the user to download at the fatest rate possible.
+Nzbthrottle was designed in order to dynamically control the bandwidth allocation when users are actively streaming from Plex to avoid unnecessary buffering while still allowing the user to download at the fastest rate possible.

 ## Installation